CelliesProjects/aquacontrol32/README.md

 - Check your [compile settings](compile_options.md) and [used libraries](libraries.md).

-- If your controller has a problem after flashing (no Wifi or not properly booting) the most probable cause is corrupted NVS.
+- If your controller has a problem after flashing (no Wifi or stuck/not properly booting) the most probable cause is corrupted NVS.
-<br>Erasing the complete flash memory will solve this.
+<br>Erasing the complete flash memory will solve most of these problems.
 <br>Use this command to erase flash (SPIFFS INCLUDED!) in Linux:
 <br>`~/Arduino/hardware/espressif/esp32/tools/esptool.py --port /dev/ttyUSB1 erase_flash`
 <br>Backup your `default.aqu` in the file manager before erasing and upload it after you flash your controller.